lucthev/collapse-whitespace/README.md

 ### Important things to keep in mind:

 1. `collapse-whitespace` will almost certainly make modifications to the given node; these may include joining adjacent text nodes, removing whitespace from text nodes, and even removing text nodes entirely if they contain only whitespace.
+Non-text and non-element nodes (e.g. comments) will also be removed.

-Whitespace, if you’re curious, is those characters that match the RegExp `/ \t\r\n/`.
+    *Note*: whitespace is those characters that match the [regular expression][regexp] `/ \t\r\n/`.

 2. `collapse-whitespace` does not take into account the parent(s) of the given node.
 For example,